[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

 - Home office deduction

-- Net operating losses
+- Net operating losses (limited to 80% of taxable income)

-While salary, bonuses, and distributions of your share of business profits are taxable, there are ways in which you can possibly benefit from your business’ success without triggering tax.
+While salary, bonuses, and distributions of your share of business profits are taxable, there are ways in which you can possibly benefit from your business’s success without triggering tax.
 Consider talking to your accountant about:

 - Tax-free fringe benefits, including medical coverage and retirement plans.